tzickel/jr/README.md

 async def main():
     # Connect to the default redis port on localhost
     async with Multiplexer() as redis:
-        # Send commands to database #0 (and use by default bytes as utf8 strings decoder)
+        # Send commands to database #0 (and decode the results as utf-8 strings instead of bytes)
         db = redis.database(decoder=utf8_bytes_as_strings)
         # Shortcut so you don't have to type long words each time
         c = db.command
         cr = db.commandreply
-        # Send an pipelined SET request where you don't care about the result (You don't have to use bytes notation or caps)
+        # Send an pipelined SET request where you don't care about the result (You don't have to use bytes notation or caps for the command name)
         await c(b'SET', 'Hello', 'World!')
         # Send a pipelined GET request and resolve it immediately
         print('Hello, %s' % await cr(b'GET', 'Hello'))